10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Economic Indicators

 Yacht purchases are often a leading indicator of billionaire confidence, reflecting a willingness to deploy vast capital into luxury assets.
 The sheer scale of spending is staggering: a single $500M+ yacht supports 100+ full-time jobs globally, from designers and crew to maintenance and management staff.
 Annual operating costs, including crew, fuel, and maintenance, average 10-15% of the yacht's value, a significant factor in total ownership expenses.
 From an investment perspective, luxury yachts are an intriguing alternative asset.
-However, they are also subject to depreciation rates of 10-15% annually for the first 5 years, with an average 12-24 month sale timeline for vessels over $100M, highlighting the liquidity challenges of this market.
+However, they are also subject to depreciation rates of 10-15% annually for the first 5 years, with an average 12-24 month sale timeline for ships over $100M, highlighting the liquidity challenges of this market.

-The Top 10 Most Expensive Yachts 2025
+The Top 10 Most Expensive Yachts 2026

-Here is the definitive guide to the most expensive yachts of 2025, based on their valuation, historical significance, and groundbreaking engineering.
+Here is the definitive guide to the most expensive yachts of 2026, based on their valuation, historical significance, and groundbreaking engineering.

-#1.
 Eclipse - $1.5 Billion

 Owner: Roman Abramovich (Russian Oligarch)